seethroughdev/react-ux-password-field/README.md

 ### Install
-Download/Clone/Fork this repository to your local project folder and run
+Download this repository to your local project folder and run
 ``` npm install ```